- Academic Affairs

 - Long-term track record of excellent teaching, course design, curriculum review and development, and advising for undergraduates.

 - New innovations (often curricular innovations, especially in the teaching of large survey courses) that make the unit a leader in undergraduate teaching and advising within the College.

 - Good-faith alignment with College priorities (e.g., engaging students in research, internship opportunities integrated into the academic program) and with broader priorities (e.g., the Provost’s interest in action-based, immersive, hands-on learning, or the University’s interest in flipped classrooms and electronic delivery).

-Calendar for Submission and Evaluation of Nominations: A call for nominations is sent out in mid-January each year, with nominations accepted until mid-to-late February.
-An advisory committee and the Dean select the award recipient, which will be announced in May.
-The successful unit is presented an award of $25,000 at the beginning of the following academic year.
+Calendar for Submission and Evaluation of Nominations: The deadline for receiving nominations is Friday, February 24.
+Nominations will be reviewed by the LSA Curriculum Committee, which will recommend an award recipient to the LSA Executive Committee.
+The successful unit will be notified in May and will be presented an award of $25,000 at the beginning of the following academic year.
 How these funds are used is at the discretion of the unit, though uses should conform to normal University rules and should be directed toward the benefit of undergraduate teaching and the undergraduate experience within the unit.

 Please submit a nomination packet justifying why your unit deserves this award.
 The packet should include the following: